TobyWang1/backtesting-framework/README.md

 1. Build a metric system to measure the performance of each backtest in order to get user a better summary and more insights.
 2. Add more trading strategies.
 Currently there are only two basic strategies `Simple Moving Average` and `Exponential Moving Average` are available.
 3. Write tests, e.g, unit tests, function tests etc.
+4. Build a user interface.
+Currently you can only interact with the application in CLI, would be ideal to build a frontend part for it.